What is federal verification?

 Corrections to the data within the application may yield changes to the Expected Family Contribution (EFC).
-Student Financial Services will use the EFC from your verified application to determine your official financial aid award.
+Student Financial Services will use the EFC from your verified application to determine your official financial aid offer.

 If you were not originally selected but you make changes to your FAFSA at any point during the year, or SFS makes corrections during the application review process, your application could then become selected.
 In these cases, items will be added to your To Do List in SIS and you will be required to complete them.
 Failure to complete the To Do List items and comply with the verification requirements will result in your aid being cancelled and any future aid not disbursing.
 Any financial aid already disbursed against your charges will also be cancelled which may result in a balance on your student account.

 Information Required to be Verified

 In most cases, students selected for verification must provide documentation to verify tax data.
 We encourage parents and students to use the IRS Data Retrieval Tool (DRT) to satisfy this requirement.
 The Department of Education's website provides extensive information about using the DRT.
 It is important to note that if you use the DRT, all tax data will be masked for your security and protection.
 You will no longer be able to view or update tax information verified by the IRS Data Retrieval Tool.
 If required, the University can update your FAFSA with any valid corrections.
 If you have questions, please contact us rather than attempting make changes on your own, as your changes could prompt additional requirements from the Department of Education to complete verification.